 How long did it take to do this project?

-This project took 8 hours with all the layers I had added; it did take time to do.
-The majority of the time was drying.
+This project took 8 hours, considering all the layers I had added; it did require some time to complete.
+The majority of the time was spent drying.

 Visit our other DIY paint projects below for more inspiration.